Tico4Chain-Coders/Trustless-Backend/GIT_GUIDELINE.md

 - `ci`: Changes to CI configuration files and scripts
 - `chore`: Maintenance changes that do not fall into any of the other categories

-### Scope

-The scope is optional and can be the name of the module or component affected by the change.
-For example:

 ### Message

 The message should be clear and descriptive, including the "what" and "why" of the change.
 It should be concise (less than 72 characters).